 Message from the Director

-The Center for Advanced Research in Finance (CARF) was established at the University of Tokyo in April 2005 with the aim of becoming an international hub of financial research and education in Asia.
-The Graduate Program in Finance was established in April 2005, followed by the Undergraduate Program in Finance in 2007, and by combining these programs with world-class financial research, the Center seeks to develop researchers and leaders in the field of finance for the 21st century.
+The Center for Advanced Research in Finance (CARF) was established at the University of Tokyo in April 2005 with the aim of building an international hub for financial research and education in Asia.

 CARF has received approval from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as an institution for collaboration between industry and academia.
 The Center is funded by the Japanese government and also receives financial support from a wide range of business and financial partners.

 |November 2011-February 2014||Tomio Arai|

 |March 2014-March 2016||Kazuo Ueda|

 |April 2022-Present||Kenichi Ueda|

 Research at CARF can be divided into the following four major areas.